dannywieser/markdown-memory-v0/README.md

 `markdown-memory` allows you to take notes _however you like_ while still layering on rich capabilities to query and _introspect_ those notes.

 It does so in a secure, self-hosted fashion - never questioning that you own your notes; your writing.

+_this app is in progress - stay tuned for updates!_